unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 The most important part of them is the `passphrase`, also known as "secret recovery code".

 ## Step 2.
-Create the @unikname ID for your organization
+Create the UniknameID for your organization

-Okay, now you can create the @unikname ID for your organization, using your UNIKNAME-CONNECT COUPON CODE (see prerequisites here above) and using the information of the just created cryptoaccount.
+Okay, now you can create the UniknameID for your organization, using your UNIKNAME-CONNECT COUPON CODE (see prerequisites here above) and using the information of the just created cryptoaccount.

-The @unikname ID for your organization must follow these rules:
+The UniknameID for your organization must follow these rules:
 - containing at least one letter and be longer than 6 characters
 - being very close to your domain name but without the `.com` and without any other extension